Niltonjuniorphd/Starbucks_project/README.md

 # Starbucks_project

-Apply Data Science and Machine Learning in Python to analyze Starbucks customers' behavior and predict which customers will respond to an offer.
+Apply Data Science and Machine Learning techniques to analyze Starbucks customers' behavior and predict which customers will respond to an offer.

 # Project Description
 There are EDA, clustering and machine learning techniques applyed to analyze a dataset containing simulated data about customers of a coffee shop chain.